Michael-Liendo/noteify-server/README.md

 # Noteify

-This is a web application built with Fastify and Svelte, which provides an API for user management with authentication using JSON Web Tokens (JWT).
-It allows users to sign up, log in, get their user information, and retrieve a list of all users.
-The application also implements input validation, error handling, and database integration with Knex.js.
+This is a backend server built with Fastify, which provides an API for user management with authentication via JSON Web Tokens (JWT) and user notes management.
+It allows users to register, log in, get their user information, and create, edit, and delete notes.
+The application also implements input validation, error handling and database integration with Knex.js.

 ## Requirements